12. Access Control

 Resource specifiers have their own set of escaping rules which ensure that they do not impose any restrictions on list element names.
 The rules are as follow:

 • Names beginning with * must have the initial * escaped as **.
 For example the correct specifier for a role with name *abc would be |roles|**abc.
-No escaping is required for *s at any other position within a name.
+No escaping of * characters is required at any other position within a name.

 • Names containing | must have each | escaped as ||.
 For example, the correct specifier for a data store with name my|store would be |datastores|my||store.

-12.1.1.3.
+12.1.3.
 Access Types

 RDFox defines three access types; read, write and grant.
 The read access type covers all retrieval of information from the system.
 The write access type covers addition, mutation and deletion of information.
 The grant access type is used to restrict which roles can grant and revoke privileges over a resource to or from other roles.

 Multiple access types can be specified at once in a comma-separated list, e.g., read,write.
-To save typing in situations where a role should have full control of one or more resources, RDFox accepts the access type name full which allows all of the above access types.
+To save typing in situations where a role should have full control of one or more resources, RDFox accepts the access type name full, which allows all of the above access types.
 Note that the full privilege for a resource specifier is stored separately from the read, write and grant privileges.
-This means that revoking full access type must be done explicitly, i.e. revoking read access from a role which has full access has no impact on what the role can actually do.
+This means that revoking full access type must be done explicitly, i.e. revoking read access from a role that has full access has no impact on what the role can actually do.

-12.1.2.
+12.1.5.
 Agents

 In the context of RDFox access control, an agent is a person or system that uses an RDFox server.
 RDFox’s access control system enables the administrator of a server to control which agents can authenticate to the server and what level of access they have once authenticated.